 The offshore platform industry is highly competitive and influenced by events largely outside of our control.
 Contracts for our services are generally awarded on a competitive bid basis, and our customers consider many factors when awarding a job.
 These factors include price, the contractor's ability to meet the customer's delivery schedule, and to a lesser extent, the availability and capability of equipment, and the reputation, experience and safety record of the contractor.
 Although we believe that our reputation for safety and quality service is good, we cannot guarantee that we will be able to maintain our competitive position.
-We compete with both large and small companies for available jobs, and certain of our competitors have greater financial and other resources than we do.
+We compete with both large and small companies for available jobs, and certain of our competitors, particularly with respect to major deepwater projects, have greater financial and other resources than we do.